Today's Articles

 Shortly afterward, the author and her family moved to Massachusetts.
 She later moved to New York, where she taught and helped establish the White Rose Mission.
 In 1898, she married the writer Paul Laurence Dunbar.
 Her short-story collection, "The Goodness of St. Rocque and Other Stories," was published as a companion to her husband's "Poems of Cabin and Field" in 1899.
 The volume helped establish her as a skillful portrayer of Creole culture.
 She moved to Delaware after she and Dunbar separated in 1902; he died four years later.
 She married a fellow teacher in 1910 and divorced him the following year; in 1916, she married the journalist Robert J. Nelson.

-While not considered a major figure in the Harlem Renaissance for her literary contributions, Dunbar Nelson influenced the work of other black writers not only through her own precise, incisive literary style but also through her numerous reviews of such writers as Langston Hughes.
+While not considered a major figure in the Harlem Renaissance for her literary contributions, Dunbar Nelson influenced the work of other black writers through her precise, incisive literary style and her numerous reviews of such writers as Langston Hughes.
 Alice Dunbar died September 18, 1935, in Philadelphia, Pennsylvania.

 To be a Writer